funnc/code-with-engineering-playbook/CONTRIBUTING.md

 ### Merging strategy

 The preferred merging strategy for this repo is **linear**.
-You can familiarize yourself with [merging strategies](docs/source-control/merge-strategies.md) described in the Source Control section of this repo.
+You can familiarize yourself with [merging strategies](docs/source-control/merge-strategies.md) described in the 코드 관리 section of this repo.

 ## Adding a new section